- Professor Steve Sturdy

 I welcome enquiries from PhD applicants interested in conducting research on any aspect of the history or sociology of modern (post-1800) medicine and the life sciences.
-Topics studied by my current and recent PhD students include the history of occupational diseases, the nature of dendroclimatological knowledge, and the impact of neuroscience on youth justice policy and practice.
+Topics studied by my current and recent PhD students include the implementation of genomic technologies in British healthcare, the history of occupational diseases, and the nature of dendroclimatological knowledge.

 If you are interested in being supervised by Steve Sturdy, please see the links below for more information: